Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 - A fully stsacked Steel Shoulderguards
 - Wonderous Item

 **Warding**: As an action, you can place down a stealth ward.
-You can do this a number of times equal to your proficiency bons before finishing a long rest
+You can do this a number of times equal to your proficiency bonus before finishing a long rest

 **Shoulderguards**: You armor class increases with +2 while wearing the Pauldrons.